 This is the first step I would advise any freelancer to take.
 Your domain name is what your freelance business will be identified by, so put a lot of thought into it before purchasing the first domain you find in the market.
 For my domain names, I make sure to get a catchy phrase that is easy for people to remember.

 After I acquire the domain name, the next step is getting a hosting that will enable me to put my website on the internet.
 We have several web host providers, and their prices differ from one host to another.
 I am usually very cautious while selecting a web hosting package.
 I ensure not to go for the cheapest because they are often associated with poor customer support and many downtimes.
-I always prefer a web host that is fast, reliable, and secure before looking at its cost.
+I always prefer a web host, especially live hosting, that is fast, reliable, and secure before looking at its cost.
 That is not to say, however, that you should be completely blind to overcharging hosts.

 After I purchase the domain and hosting, I take the next step to create a website for my business.
 We have readily available templates in the market.
 However, I strongly advise against using these templates for a business.
 I also tell people to ensure that their websites are mobile phone friendly, attractive and inviting, compatible with virtually all search engines, and should load relatively fast.
 Any website that lacks these qualities is a total turn-off to the users who often leave without even looking at what it’s all about.